 You’ve been praised as a possible candidate for the Nobel prize for the discovery of CRISPR for the last few years, but it still hasn’t arrived.
 Do you think CRISPR will eventually get the Nobel prize?

 I am convinced it will get it.
 When?
 I don’t know.
 Nobel prizes are not given the next day.
 In some cases, it takes even decades until the work is recognized.
 However, in the case of the PCR, it was given after a few years.

-It is possible they are waiting for CRISPR to demonstrate all the potential that is expected, but it is unfair.
+It is possible they are waiting for CRISPR to demonstrate all the potential that is expected, but that would be unfair.
 What CRISPR has already achieved is much more than what other tools that have received the Nobel have achieved.
 The prize has gone to tools used to cut and copy DNA in the test tube.
 CRISPR can be used to edit genomes, change expression levels, visualize DNA, kill bacteria, develop diagnostics, and many more applications, even to store a movie within DNA.

 What are your plans in case you do win the Nobel?

 Actually, I wish they would have given the prize to CRISPR already, even to others, so the huge pressure I am under would end.
 I now spend my life taking hundreds of requests that arrive continuously.
 It’s already been several years and instead of fading it’s getting bigger.